ceccarellilab/MEDIAproject/README.md

 #### [5.
 Patient-centric approach;](https://ceccarellilab.github.io/MEDIAproject/5_Models_Elastic_RIDGE.html)
 #### [6.
 Enrichment analyses: volcanos and bubble plots](https://ceccarellilab.github.io/MEDIAproject/6_EnrichmentAnalyses.html)

+# MEDIAproject Disease-centric approach
-### The repository includes several intermediate files for reproducibility and a Markdown file for the Disease-centric approach
+### The repository includes an R Markdown file for drug prioritization and a Python notebook for the generation of the network

+The repository includes several useful files for reproducibility named "Useful_files.zip"